 Database

-The earliest recorded bird observation in the Omani Birds Database dates back to the famous traveler Ibn Battuta (1304–1369), who visited the Sultanate of Oman in early summer of 1329 during his journey from the eastern coast of Africa to the Hallaniyat Islands.
-He then arrived at the eastern coast of the Sultanate of Oman, known today as Muscat.
-While on Al-Hasikiyah Island, Ibn Battuta described seeing black birds, which are believed to be Socotra cormorants.
-To this day, Al-Hasikiyah Island remains the only known breeding site for this bird species in the Sultanate of Oman.
-For the 500 years following Ibn Battuta’s account, there were no additional bird records until British sailors began visiting the Sultanate of Oman in the 1830s.
+The first record of bird watching in the Omani Bird Database dates back to the traveler Ibn Battuta (1304-1369), who visited the country in the early summer of 1329 when he sailed from the east coast of Africa to the Halaniyat Islands and reached the eastern coast of the Sultanate of Oman, or what is now "Muscat".
+On Hasakiyah Island, the traveler Ibn Battuta wrote of his sightings of black birds, most likely Socotra cormorants.
+To this day, Hasakiyah Island remains the only breeding site for this species.
+In the 500 years following Ibn Battuta`s writing, no other records of birds existed until British sailors One beganvisiting Oman in the 1830s.

 • 2013

-In 2013, the Remote Sensing and Geographic Information Systems Research Center at Sultan Qaboos University conducted a research project to track the migration of wintering birds in Barr Al-Hikman using GPS devices mounted on the birds.
-This study is considered the first of its kind to track the migration of the Crab Plover and the Bar-tailed Godwit along the West Asia–East Africa flyway.
-Monitoring bird migration routes and the consistency of migration timing serves as a key indicator of potential climate change—whether local, regional, or global.
-Recording the presence of waterbirds in particular also provides valuable indicators of the overall environmental condition of wetlands.
-The study revealed that more than one million migratory shorebirds visit the wetland area of Barr Al-Hikman annually, with half of these species being long-distance migrants.
-Furthermore, the study found that this area supports 10–15% of the global population of Crab Plovers, making it the most important wintering site for this species.
+The Remote Sensing and Geographic Information Systems Sensing Research Center at Sultan Qaboos University conducted a research project in 2013 to track the migration of winter birds in the Bur Al Hakman using bird-mounted GPS devices, and this study is the first of its kind to track crab plover and lapwings along the West Asia and East Africa route.
+Monitoring of bird migration routes and the consistency of migratory times is a key indicator of any potential climate change; Local, regional or global.
+Furthermore, recording the presence of waterbirds is a good indicator of the overall ecological status of wetlands.
+The study showed that more than one million migratory coastal birds visit the Bar Al Hakman wetland area each year; half of these species migrate long distances.
+In addition, the study showed that this region supports 10-15% of the world's population for crab plovers; it is the most important winter area for these species.